 Be careful not to overcrowd your dining room.
 Rule of thumb, each table should be about 24 to 30 inches apart.
 Consider booths for pace saving.
 Create a mood board for design ideas.
 Allow for flexibility of table arrangements and enough room for your staff to navigate with ease.

 Secure a financial safety nest that can comfortably handle 1) all start-up expenses, 2) restaurant expenses for at least 6 months, and 3) personal expenses for at least 6 months.
 Prepare a thorough budget with operating expenses, expected profits and losses, payroll salaries and any licensing costs included.
 Hire an accountant with restaurant industry experience to guide you through the financial management.

 Invest in training your employees with the necessary tools for success.
-Create employee handbooks to provide your staff with job descriptions and a code of conduct.
+Additionally, create employee handbooks to provide your staff with job descriptions and a code of conduct.
 Prepare a recipe book so that each menu item maintains consistency and be well prepared to step in on any role in the event of understaffing.